SPXcz/EODOPEN_doku/README.md

 # EODOPEN_doku
-Documentation for EOD OPEN maintanace.
+Documentation for EOD OPEN maintenace.
 See Wiki.